 - What qualifications do I need?

-You will need to be a graduate (proven or predicted) with at least a 2(i) honours degree.
-If your degree classification is lower but you hold a PhD or Masters qualification or confirmed equivalent you will also be eligible as they equate to a 1st and a 2(i) respectively.
+You will need to be a graduate (proven or predicted) with at least a 2.1 honours degree.
+If your degree classification is lower but you hold a PhD or master's qualification or confirmed equivalent you will also be eligible as they equate to a first and a 2.1 respectively.

 - Do I need a physics degree?

 No, however, you are very unlikely to be given a place on a course unless your degree contains sufficient physics content (examples include Engineering, Sports Science or Astronomy), or you have undertaken a Subject Knowledge Enhancement course in physics.